Teaching Interests

 Selected Student Comments

-From Liberal Political Theory (55-student lecture, McGill: Winter 2019)
+From Liberal Political Theory (McGill)

 “Best class I have taken at McGill.
 Superb lectures, ideal slides, interesting readings.”